 The HCP entered a significant new chapter with the approval of the Phase Two work plan in May 2019.
 The Stakeholder and Implementing Committees, through strategic adaptive management, agreed to the course of actions through 2028.
 Considering all information through Phase One and the comprehensive assessment done by the National Academies of Sciences, the decision was a continuation of Phase One measures (with minor changes outlined in the Phase Two work plan) to be implemented to satisfy the term of the permit through 2028.
 Generally, the cost would remain the same, as conservation measures were optimized based on real world experience and research opportunities prioritized.
 The region can now focus on future collaborative longer-term agreement protections for endangered species and aquifer users alike.
+For more information on the EAHCP, see www.edwardsaquifer.org/habitat-conservation-plan/.

-In 2011, the EARIP determined that the imposition of fees on pumpers of Edwards Aquifer groundwater was the best available way to fund the activities.
+In 2011, the EARIP determined that the imposition of fees on pumpers of Edwards Aquifer groundwater was the best available way to fund the activities of the HCP.
 Due to the legislative cap on agricultural pumping fees, the burden of EARIP's program costs fell upon municipal and industrial pumpers.
-The Edwards Aquifer Authority approved an annual special program fee of \$50/acre-foot to support the HCP (in addition to the standard EAA management fee), which became effective April 2, 2012.
-The total Edwards Aquifer Authority annual fee has been \$84/acre-foot since 2015.
+The EAA approved an annual special program fee of \$50/acre-foot to support the HCP (in addition to the standard EAA management fee), which became effective April 2, 2012.
+The total EAA annual fee has been \$84/acre-foot since 2015.
 The EAA anticipates maintaining total management fees of \$84/acre-foot for the near-term, but may adjust the balance between the special program fee (HCP) and the standard EAA management fee (operations).
 In 2019, the Texas Legislature passed HB 2729 which enables the EAA to increase Aquifer Management Fees up to, but not to exceed, eight percent annually.